clux/probes/content/post/2022-04-12-baldurs-roll.md

 - [formulas for dealing with truncation of a normal distributions](https://en.wikipedia.org/wiki/Truncated_normal_distribution#One_sided_truncation_(of_lower_tail))
 - [cnorm r library](https://rdrr.io/cran/crch/man/cnorm.html) which comes with a [giant pdf](https://cran.r-project.org/web/packages/cNORM/cNORM.pdf) as documentation to help remind you of why we need rustdoc

-But this felt like the wrong path to descend, and the path was littered with arcana:

-<blockquote class="twitter-tweet" data-dnt="true" data-theme="light"><p lang="en" dir="ltr">ah, yes, just a vector. <a href="https://t.co/RvkpS4h0DX">pic.twitter.com/RvkpS4h0DX</a></p>&mdash; eirik ᐸ&#39;⧖ᐳ (@sszynrae) <a href="https://twitter.com/sszynrae/status/1512161877698174983?ref_src=twsrc%5Etfw">April 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-That said.
-If anyone wants to fill in something here, or link to alternate methods, feel free to PR in something [here](https://github.com/clux/probes/blob/main/content/post/2022-04-12-baldurs-roll.md) or write an [issue](https://github.com/clux/probes/issues).
+But to me, this felt like the wrong path to descend, with too much complexity.
+That said, if anyone wants to fill in something here, or link to alternate methods, feel free to PR in something [here](https://github.com/clux/probes/blob/main/content/post/2022-04-12-baldurs-roll.md) or write an [issue](https://github.com/clux/probes/issues).

 </p>
 </details>